N1kla3/Baobab/cmake/Antlr4Package.md

 Additional options to the ANTLR4 generator can be passed in the `ANTLR4_GENERATED_OPTIONS` variable.
 Add the installation prefix of `antlr4-runtime` to `CMAKE_PREFIX_PATH` or set
  `antlr4-runtime_DIR` to a directory containing the files.

-The following CMake variables are available following a call to `antlr4_generate`
+The following CMake m_Variables are available following a call to `antlr4_generate`

 Output variable  | Meaning
 ---|---